Our HistoryOver 80 Years in Jewelry Design

 Throughout the ’80s, advancements in the trade allowed jewelry retailers to host repairs in-house instead of employing trade shops.
-Sholdt had heed to this changing trend and adapt to the times.
+Sholdt took notice to this changing trend and quickly adapted to the times.
 Brian and Dusty began augmenting their repair work with a small custom line known as “Rain City Rings”.
-Brian took the reins with design work, and Dusty stepped up from the workbench to oversee operations.
+Brian took the reins with design work and Dusty stepped up from the workbench to oversee operations.
 To give their line a more personal feel, the name was soon changed to “Sholdt”.

-Because Sholdt employed its own shop – a rare thing in the trade – the designs were conceptualized with the input of the craftsmen that would build them.
+Because Sholdt employed its own shop – a rare thing in the trade – the designs were conceptualized with the unique input of the craftsmen that would create them.
 As a result, the wedding rings embodied a perfect blend of artistry, beauty, and emotion.
 Customers and critics embraced them wholeheartedly.

-In the years that followed, Sholdt was honored with several important design awards, including the AGTA Spectrum Award Best of Show and the prestigious DeBeers Diamonds Today Award.
+In the years that followed, Sholdt was honored with several important design awards, including the AGTA Spectrum Award and the MJSA Vision Award.